 Do I need my own Ontario Health Insurance Card to see the doctor?

 All students whose permanent residence is Ontario require their own Ontario Health Insurance Card.
-Application forms are available in the Health Centre or on-line at http://www.gov.on.ca/health
+Application forms are available in Health Services or on-line at http://www.gov.on.ca/health.

 I am from another province.
 Can I use my provincial health card to see the doctor?